Acquiring Company: Meaning

 Scrutiny of Financial Statements

 The Financial Statements of the Target Company should be transparent and flawless.
 The Purchasing Company has to scrutinize the financial statements of the Target Company in minute detail.
 If the financial stability is very bad or there are some hidden worrisome elements, then the Acquiring Company should either drop the acquisition or decide the price accordingly.

 Law Suits or Legal Obligations

-If the Target Company is having any Lawsuit or some legal obligation, the Purchasing Company has to study it thoroughly.
+If the Target Company has any Lawsuit or some legal obligation, the Purchasing Company has to study it thoroughly.
 Irrespective of getting synergy, the Purchasing Company should avoid acquiring companies with lots of lawsuits and legal obligations.
-It is possible that the ‘Return on Investment’ turns into zero and the purchasing company may not fulfill the objective due to the various legal hurdles.
+It is possible that the ‘Return on Investment’ turns into zero, and the purchasing company may not fulfill the objective due to the various legal hurdles.

 Status of Regulatory Requirements

 The Purchasing Company also needs to have a thorough and detailed look into the various regulatory aspects of the Target Company.
 That may include the various agreements, like lease or land agreements with renewal clauses, various manufacturing licenses, and their validity or renewal period, technology, patent, trademark, and copyright-related agreements and their validity, and any major pendency with regard to tax and regulatory dues, etc.

 The acquisition is a step-by-step process undertaken by the Acquiring Company.
 Following are detailed steps undertaken by the Purchasing Company.

 The first step the Purchasing Company should initiate is to determine the acquisition goal or motive.
 The Acquiring Company should be very clear with its ultimate target or motive.
 The acquisition without any specific reason is baseless.
 And so, the Surviving Company should be clear and apt when it comes to defining goals.
 If the goal is ambiguous, there are high chances of acquisition failure.